BlueButterflies/professionalportfolio/README.md

 ### Git Page

-#### For the first step open package.json and add homepage
+#### For the first step open package.json and change homepage

-Add a homepage field for your project:
+Change homepage with your iformation:
 ```bash
 "homepage": "https://myusername.github.io/my-app"
 ```